-The Leeds Animal Studies Network is a collaborative research group set up by Sunny Harrison (Institute for Medieval Studies) and Caitlin Stobie (School of English) to encourage collaborative modes of research which touch upon diverse approaches to the animal in the arts, humanities and science.
-The LASN, which was funded by the Faculty of Arts in 2016/17 is intended as an interdisciplinary hub, fostering connections between departments and networks both within the University and further afield.
+The Leeds Animal Studies Network is a collaborative research group set up by Sunny Harrison (Institute for Medieval Studies) and Caitlin Stobie (School of English) in September 2016 to encourage collaborative modes of research which touch upon diverse approaches to the animal in the arts, humanities and science.
+The LASN was granted funding by the Faculty of Arts, Humanities, and Cultures from 2016-2018 develop discussions between departments and networks both within the University and further afield.

-In 2016/17 the LASN hosted a very successful and enlightening seminar series for the last two years, highlighting the work of animal scholars from the University of Sheffield, York, Strathclyde, Kent on topics ranging from North American Bioarchaeology to Modernist Ethological Literature.
-In 2017/18 the LASN will expand on its initial success by hosting the second colloquium of Northern Animals, a network bringing together animal scholars from the north of England.
+The LASN has hosted a very successful and enlightening seminar series for the last two years, highlighting the work of UK and international animal scholars on topics ranging from North American Bioarchaeology to animals in Medieval French and Icelandic Literature.
+In 2017/18 the LASN hosted the second colloquium of Northern Animals, a network bringing together animal scholars from the north of England.
 LASN will be returning in 2018/2019 with a seminar series, symposium, and public events.

 The Medieval Culture and War Conference

-The conference was held in Lisbon and had twenty-five papers in eight sessions, along with two keynote presentations by Dr Justine Firnhaber-Baker (University of St Andrews) and Professor Bertrand Schnerb (Universite Lille 3), experts in the field, and guided tours of medieval sites in Brussels, including the Town Hall, Market Square, Porte de Hal, and Town Walls.
-It attracted speakers and audience members from the UK, US, and several other countries in Europe.
+This conference was held in Brussels and had twenty-nine papers in ten sessions, along with two keynote presentations by Dr Justine Firnhaber-Baker (University of St Andrews) and Professor Bertrand Schnerb (Universite Lille 3), experts in the field, and guided tours of medieval sites in Brussels, including the Town Hall, Market Square, Porte de Hal, and Town Walls.
+It attracted speakers and audience members from the UK and many countries in Europe.
 The conference was a success and produced many fruitful debates and discussions that will be continued in the conference proceedings.
-The next conference in this annual event is in its initial stages of organisation and will be held in Belgium next year.
+The next conference in this annual event is in its initial stages of organisation and will be announced soon.